-Problems with the Current Definition of a Planet and An Alternate Approach
+What Are Some Problems With the Current Definition of a Planet and What Would an Alternate Approach Be?

 In August of 2006, the International Astronomical Union (IAU) attempted to do what science had not done before: vote on a definition of planethood.
-This was sparked by the recent findings of the Kuiper Belt and the questions it raised about Pluto.
-Out of the 2412 scientists that were present for the IAU of that year, only 424 were participants in the actual vote.
-The defition they passed had three criteria: 1. the object has to have hydrostatic equilibrium (be round), 2. it must orbit a star, and 3. it must dominate its area of space by being the prevalent massive object in its zone.
+This was sparked by the then-recent findings of the Kuiper Belt and the questions it raised about Pluto.
+Astronomers decided to hash out the details on what makes good qualification for planethood.
+Out of the 2,412 scientists that were present for the IAU of that year, only 424 were participants in the actual vote.
+The definition they passed had three criteria: 1. the object has to have hydrostatic equilibrium (be round), 2. it must orbit a star, and 3. it must dominate its area of space by being the prevalent massive object in its zone.
 It was this last qualification that did Pluto in as a planet and resulted in its distinction as a dwarf planet.

 Now, let me be clear about something: two of those guidelines are great and help classify a group of objects.
 By making a planet something that must be round and orbit a star helps remove moons, asteroids, and comets from the equation.
 It is the last qualification that earns a lot of flak, and rightly so.
 What does it mean exactly to clear out the orbital zone?
 The IAU was attempting to show that the object had to be distinguishable from its surroundings, otherwise it was really a class of objects that orbited the sun.
 In the past, this happened to Ceres, Vesta, and other asteroids when scientists found more and now the same has happened to Pluto and company.
 But the IAU needed to make this clear.
 Because Neptune technically hasn't cleared its zone.
 After all, Pluto's orbit crosses past Neptune's for decades at a time.
 Has Neptune therefore cleared its zone?
 And what about Trojan and Centaur objects caught in Lagrange points?
 The IAU classification needed a better execution.